 Many businesses work with dangerous goods and materials.
 And, when those businesses transport those goods and materials, either as part of doing business or for disposal, strict regulations govern how that needs to be done.

 In an effort to have consistent procedures in place and ensure proper shipping when hazardous materials are transported, the U. S. Department of Transportation developed hazardous material classifications.

 The regulations that apply to these classification include labeling, storage and transportation in all modes of transportation – air, highway, rail and water.

-signage must be applied to these goods in order to designate its specific hazard.
-These range from Class 1: Explosive to Class 8: Corrosive.
-The final type of dangerous good refers to Class 9 Miscellaneous Hazardous Material.
+These classifications range from Class 1: Explosives to Class 8: Corrosives.
+The final hazard class is Class 9 Miscellaneous Hazardous Material.

 A Class 9 placard is not required for domestic transportation.
-However, a bulk packaging containing a Class 9 hazardous material must e marked with the appropriate identification number displayed on either a Class 9 placard, an orange panel, or a white square-on-point (i.e., diamond), which is not considered a placard.
+However, if you are shipping Class 9 hazardous material in bulk packaging, it must be marked with the appropriate identification number displayed.
+This can be done on either a Class 9 placard, an orange panel, or a white square-on-point (i.e., diamond), which is not considered a placard.

 A Class 9 placard is typically used for International transportation.
 If a portion of the transportation route for an international shipment is to be carried out in the United States, you do not need a Class 9 placard for the U.S. portion of the route.